Zeeshanshaikh93/Dummy-repo/Readme.md

 mvn clean package
 ```

-* After building the SPC Project, goto this folder "cd spring-petclinic/target" and then apply this command
+* After building of the Spring-petclinic Project, goto this folder "cd spring-petclinic/target" and then apply this command

 ```bash
 java -jar spring-petclinic-3.4.0-SNAPSHOT.jar
 ```

-* After this access with your public ip address
+* At the end access your spring-petclinic from the browser

 ```bash
 http://your<publicip>:8080